sigmf/SigMF/extensions/antenna.sigmf-ext.md

 # Antenna Extension

-The `antenna` namespace extension defines one object for static antenna parameters extending `global` and one object for dynamic antenna parameters extending `annotations`.
+The `antenna` namespace extension defines static antenna parameters extending `global` and dynamic antenna parameters extending `annotations`.

 ## Global

-### Antenna Object
-The `Antenna` object contains the following name/value pairs:
+The following names are specified in the `antenna` namespace and should be used in the `global` object:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|